 An afternoon in bed was the only antidote to my exhaustion.
 This enabled me to recover enough to enjoy the sunset over New York from the top of the Rockefeller Center (also known as Top of the Rock).
 A turbocharged elevator whisks visitors to the top.
 The views of The Empire State and Central Park showcase New York City at its best.
 The crowd audibly gasped at the sunset and the skyline lit up.
 People expressed their admiration in a number of languages and tourists milled around.
 Everyone wanted their photo with the stunning backdrop of the Manhattan skyline at night.

 No matter how many times you’ve seen it in movies or on TV, it still manages to impress.

 From there I made my way to the High Line via an assortment of bars and cafes.
-The truth is that I was unable to go very far because the rain was falling so hard that it seemed to be coming from the streets as well as the sky.
-I really had chosen the perfect occasion to visit the High Line, a disused rail line that has now been converted into a park.
+The truth is that I was unable to go very far.
+By then, the rain was falling so hard that it seemed to be coming up from the streets as well as down from the sky.
+The High Line was a disused rail line that has now been converted into a park.
 Despite the rain, the contrast between the green of the garden and the vertical rows of concrete in central Manhattan left me awestruck.
 By now I was in love with New York and I didn’t need a t-shirt to prove it!
 I only wished that I could stay longer and the idea of a return trip has been firmly planted.